aplteam/Tatin/docs/PackageConfiguration.md

 Examples for valid version numbers are `1.2.3`, `1.2.3-beta1`, `1.2.3-beta1+30164` and `18.0.0+30165`

-The optional build number is ignored by Tatin.
+The optional build number, separated by the `+` sign, is ignored by Tatin.

 For details see the [Tatin and Semantic Versioning](./SemanticVersioning.html "SemanticVersioning.html") document.